-The details of where, when and how trees on Crown land in Alberta are harvested and managed for sustainability are contained in Forest Management Plans approved by the Government of Alberta, with input from public and other stakeholders.
+The details of where, when and how trees on Crown land in Alberta are sustainably harvested and managed are outlined in Forest Management Plans (FMPs).
+These map-based plans are approved by the Government of Alberta with input from the public, interest groups and Indigenous peoples.

 - look beyond sustained timber yield

 - focus on how forestry activities will be managed to reduce negative impacts on other resource users and resource values

 - describe how operational plans are linked

 - describe monitoring programs and the associated evaluation of actual and expected outcomes

 The Alberta Forest Management Planning Standard (the Standard) and its annexes and interpretive bulletins make up the standard for preparing and implementing FMPs in Alberta.